ochnios/switch-ai/.ai/ui/apikey-view-implementation-plan.md

 The component will communicate with three `/api/api-key` endpoints using `fetch` or a client (e.g., `ky`).

-1. **Status Check (On App Load and Modal Open)**
+1. **Status Check (On App Load and Settings Page Load)**
    * **Method**: `GET`
    * **Endpoint**: `/api/api-key`
    * **Request**: No body.
    * **Response (Success 200)**: `ApiKeyExistsDto` (`{ exists: boolean }`)
    * **Action**: Updates `keyStatus` state in the hook.
-This check should happen during app initialization to determine if the chat panel should be locked, and again when the modal opens to display current status.
+This check should happen during app initialization to determine if the chat panel should be locked, and again when the settings page loads to display current status.

 2. **Saving Key (On Form Submit)**
    * **Method**: `PUT`